ThePrimeagen/vim-fundamentals/course-website/lessons/intro.md

 By the end of this course, hopefully you will understand what in the world coconut oil has to do with vim.

+Personal note.
+The love of the thing and Dante.

 ## Set Expectations
 You may feel confused, so ask questions.